openvinotoolkit/open_model_zoo/demos/python_demos/image_retrieval_demo/README.md

                         GPU, FPGA, HDDL or MYRIAD.
 The demo will look for a suitable plugin for device specified (by default, it is CPU).
-  -l CPU_EXTENSION, --cpu_extension CPU_EXTENSION
-                        Optional.
-Required for CPU custom layers.
-Absolute path to a shared library with the kernels implementations.
   --no_show             Optional.
 Do not visualize inference results.
   -u UTILIZATION_MONITORS, --utilization_monitors UTILIZATION_MONITORS
                         Optional.
 List of monitors to show initially.